University of Vermont Historic Preservation Program

 Supplemental:

 1. Patricia Anderson, The Course of Empire.
-The Erie Canal and the New York Landscape, 1825-1875.
+The Erie Canal and t

-2. Robert J. Kapsch.
-Canals
+2. Robert J. Kapsch, Canals.

-Tuesday, January 31st: Transport: Railroads
+Tuesday, January 30th: Transport: Railroads.
+OUTLINE DUE

 Required: